 Ushna & Omar

-A beautiful day at the Motorcycle Museum, Birmingham
+Pakistani Wedding Photography at Motorcycle Museum, Birmingham

 What can I say except this bride had exquisite taste!
 The moment I walked in and saw her outfit I was in absolute awe.
 The embroidery on the top was so delicate, and I loved the contrast with the deep red brocade skirt, yet still light enough to wear comfortably.
 Truly a stunning piece by Elan Couture.